LayerManager/layman-workshop/slides/01-overview.md

 ---
 ## About Me

-* 15 years of work experience in the field
+* 14 years of work experience in geoinformatics
 * started at Masaryk University
   * GIS specialist
   * software developer